-If the business combination is achieved in stages, the acquisition date fair value of the acquirer's previously held equity interest in the acquiree is remeasured to fair value at the acquisition date through the consolidated statement of profit or loss.
+If the business combination is achieved in stages, the previously held equity interest is remeasured at its acquisition date fair value and any resulting gain or loss is recognised in profit or loss.

 Any contingent consideration to be transferred by the acquirer is recognised at fair value at the acquisition date.
 Contingent consideration classified as an asset or liability is measured at fair value with changes in fair value recognised in profit or loss.
 If the contingent consideration is not within the scope of IAS 39, it is measured in accordance with the appropriate IFRSs.
 Contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity.